HypothesisWorks/hypothesis/guides/internals.rst

 Testing
 -------

-The Hypothesis test suite is rather large, but there are a couple of areas in particular that are useful to know about when making engine changes.
+For general information about how to test Hypothesis, take a look at the `testing guide <testing-hypothesis.rst>`_, but there are a couple of areas that it's worth specifically highlighting for making changes to the engine:

 The first is `tests/cover/test_conjecture_engine.py <https://github.com/HypothesisWorks/hypothesis-python/blob/master/tests/cover/test_conjecture_engine.py>`_,
 which is a set of unit tests designed to put the engine into particular scenarios to exercise specific behaviours,